A time-like window into tensionless worldsheets: Milne road to time-evolving worldsheets

 The above mappings are analogous to the Bogoliubov transformations between Minkowski and Rindler worldsheet operators \cite{Bagchi:2020ats,Bagchi:2021ban}.
-These new Bogoliubov transformations, as expressed in \eqref{KBT21}, will be crucial in our exploration of the tensionless limit on the Kasner worldsheet from the viewpoint of an observer situated on the Minkowski worldsheet (see \cref{TAW}).
+This resemblance is expected, as the standard time-like entanglement between Milne wedges in quantum field theory is argued to be analogous to the entanglement between space-like Rindler wedges \cite{Socolovsky:2013rga,Olson:2010jy,Higuchi:2017gcd,Quach:2021vzo}.
+Moreover, both setups employ exactly the same methodology as Unruh \cite{Unruh:1976db}.
+These novel Bogoliubov transformations, as expressed in \eqref{KBT21}, will be crucial in our exploration of the tensionless limit on the Milne worldsheet from the viewpoint of an observer situated on the Minkowski worldsheet (see \cref{TAW}).